Vietnam.vn - Nền tảng quảng bá Việt Nam

 Theo dữ liệu của BloombergNEF, năm ngoái, Mỹ nhập khoảng 180.000 tấn graphit, trong đó khoảng 2/3 đến từ Trung Quốc.
 (Nguồn: Reuters)

-According to BloombergNEF data, the US imported about 180,000 tonnes of graphite last year, of which about two-thirds came from China.
+Last year, the US imported about 180,000 tonnes of graphite, about two-thirds of which came from China, according to BloombergNEF data.
 (Source: Reuters)

 On July 17, the US Department of Commerce imposed a provisional anti-dumping tax of 93.5% on graphite imported from China - a key material in battery production, after concluding that this item was unfairly subsidized by Beijing.